LaiaRuizM/SanzClima-full-stack-test/sanz-clima-next-js-13-app/README.md

 ### Further implementations

-- In future versions this can be expanded to both be ajax endpoints and being consumed from a main page.
+- In future versions this can be expanded to both be Ajax endpoints and being consumed from a main page.

 ## Project's process